 Your users have no control over the success of their recommendations.
 By making rewards dependent on successful sign-ups, you’re taking the process out of your user’s control, and risk disincentivising the referral process.
 Instead, offer rewards for referrals alone – and take steps to control the types of people they refer.

 4) Tell Your Users Who to Invite

-If you’ve spent any time determining your buyer persona (you should), you’ll have a great idea of the type of people that typically buy (and benefit from) your product.
+If you’ve spent any time determining your buyer persona (you should), you’ll have a great idea of the type of people that typically buy (and benefit from) your SaaS product.
 You can use that information to make every referral count.

-Instead of wasting precious referrals on friends and family that won’t have any interest in your product, ask explicitly for referrals to work colleagues, or their boss, or whoever they know that most closely matches your buyer persona.
+Instead of wasting precious referrals on friends and family that won’t have any interest in your software, ask explicitly for referrals to work colleagues, or their boss, or whoever they know that most closely matches your buyer persona.
 Guide the process to reach the people most likely to sign-up – and don’t leave the choice to fate.